Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

 #### Disadvantages

 - A whole new spec to maintain as opposed to expanding the existing animation spec.

+#### Open questions

+-  What styles are applied when the `animation` property is used on this element?
+  - Ideally the animation would override styles styles it applies, but not completely nullify styles within the container interpolation.

 ### Animation attachment to a container